Georg Cantor: Set theory

 An illustration of Cantor's diagonal argument for the existence of uncountable sets.
 The sequence at the bottom cannot occur anywhere in the infinite list of sequences above.

-The beginning of set theory as a branch of mathematics is often marked by the publication of Cantor's 1874 paper, "Ueber eine Eigenschaft des Inbegriffes aller reellen algebraischen Zahlen" ("On a Property of the Collection of All Real Algebraic Numbers").
-This paper was the first to provide a rigorous proof that there was more than one kind of infinity.
-Previously, all infinite collections had been implicitly assumed to be equinumerous (that is, of "the same size" or having the same number of elements).
-Cantor proved that the collection of real numbers and the collection of positive integers are not equinumerous.
+The publication of Cantor's 1874 paper "Ueber eine Eigenschaft des Inbegriffes aller reellen algebraischen Zahlen" ("On a Property of the Collection of All Real Algebraic Numbers") is often considered to mark the beginning of set theory as a branch of mathematics.
+This paper was the first to provide a rigorous proof that there is more than one kind of infinity.
+Previously, all infinite collections had been implicitly assumed to be equinumerous (that is, of "the same size", or having the same number of elements).
+Cantor proved that real numbers and the positive integers cannot be put in 1-to-1 correspondence and are thus not equinumerous.
 In other words, the real numbers are not countable.
 His proof differs from the diagonal argument that he gave in 1891.
 Cantor's article also contains a new method of constructing transcendental numbers.
 Transcendental numbers were first constructed by Joseph Liouville in 1844.

 Cantor established these results using two constructions.
-His first construction shows how to write the real algebraic numbers as a sequence a_{1}, a_{2}, a_{3}, ....
+His first construction shows how to write the real algebraic numbers as a sequence a_{1}, a_{2}, a_{3}....
 In other words, the real algebraic numbers are countable.
 Cantor starts his second construction with any sequence of real numbers.
 Using this sequence, he constructs nested intervals whose intersection contains a real number not in the sequence.
 Since every sequence of real numbers can be used to construct a real not in the sequence, the real numbers cannot be written as a sequence – that is, the real numbers are not countable.
 By applying his construction to the sequence of real algebraic numbers, Cantor produces a transcendental number.
-Cantor points out that his constructions prove more – namely, they provide a new proof of Liouville's theorem: Every interval contains infinitely many transcendental numbers.
+Cantor adds that his constructions provide more – namely, a new proof of Liouville's theorem: Every interval contains infinitely many transcendental numbers.
 Cantor's next article contains a construction that proves the set of transcendental numbers has the same "power" (see below) as the set of real numbers.